Anything But Lonely On Nevada’s Highway 50

 With such an outlandish tradition, thousands of others have followed suit, making the tree a great roadside Nevada spectacle.

 Not far from Middlegate, another Nevada wonder was about to slap us across the face: the one and only Shoe Tree.
 We’d heard about this Weird Nevada landmark before, but you just can’t fully comprehend a tree full of shoes until you’re standing there beneath its wild glory.
 Story goes that the very first pair soared to the top decades ago after a couple of newlyweds got into a spat on their way home, after being married in the Biggest Little City in the World.

 The young wife was so disgusted that she decided she’d be better off walking than stuck in the car with her new betrothed, and enraged by her stubbornness, threw her shoes up on the tree and sped off down the highway.
-He didn’t too far down the highway before he snapped to his senses and returned to her, and after lovingly made up, the couple returned to the spot each year, tossing another pair of shoes on the tree to commemorate another anniversary together.
+He didn’t get too far down the highway before he snapped to his senses and returned to her, and after lovingly making up, the couple returned to the spot each year, tossing another pair of shoes on the tree to commemorate another anniversary together.

 We’d had such a great morning making all these stops, but now?
 With more than half the drive to go, we had some serious ground to cover before arriving in Baker.
 With the longest stretch of seclusion in front of us, I slinked into my seat, hit play, and let Nevada take the wheel, showing off with those iconic stretches of road this Lonely Highway is so known for.
 While we were in the thick of the heart of society just an hour earlier, the highway’s signature moniker became more and more obvious with each mile traveled.